clearlanguage/clear/README.md

 # Clear Programming Language

 Clear is a modern **compiled programming language** that combines the **simplicity of Python** with the **performance and control of low-level languages**.
-Designed with clarity, safety, and flexibility in mind, Clear is ideal for everything from systems programming to scripting — without sacrificing readability.
+Designed with clarity, safety, and flexibility in mind, Clear is ideal for building high-performance applications—ranging from games and simulations to real-time trading systems and beyond.

 ---

 ## 📦 Build Instructions

 ### Requirements
-* Clang compiler
+* Clang compiler with C++23 support (Clang 16 or later recommended)
-* CMake
+* CMake (version ≥ 3.20.0 recommended)
-* LLVM built and cmake installed.
-See https://llvm.org/docs/CMake.html
+* LLVM (built from source with CMake installed) → See the [LLVM CMake build guide](https://llvm.org/docs/CMake.html) for setup instructions.
-* Currently only tested on linux and macos
+* Linux or macOS (currently only tested on these platforms)

 ### Building